ithomas-veeva/vaultjavasdk-maven-plugin/README.md

 ## Maven Goals

-The following goals are provided by the plugin.
+The following goals:

-* **vaultjavasdk:clean** - removes all files in the “deployment” folder in the maven project.
+* **vaultjavasdk:clean** - removes all files in the *deployment* folder in the maven project.
 This folder contains VPK files and vaultpackage.xml file created by this plugin.

 * **vaultjavasdk:package** - generates a VPK file in the "deployment/packages" directory.
     * VPK file name format: code_package_{mm-dd-yyyy}_{num}.vpk